Lawn Alternatives10 ideas for a lawnless garden

 In a prairie, large perennial grasses blend into seas of wildflowers for a beautiful grassland habitat in lieu of lawn.

 This sward of Asian ornamental grass needs no mowing and requires far less water than traditional turf.

-Water conservation and green living has begun a trend toward reducing or eliminating turf grass lawns.
+Water conservation and green living have led many people to eliminate their turf grass lawns.
 Though beautiful to look at and play upon, when the cost to maintain them exceeds the overall value, it's time to repurpose that ground.
-Though this message is everywhere, few realistic alternatives are proposed.
-To help you and your designer find the right use for this space, we've assembled the top ten ideas for repurposing your lawn or building a new lawnless landscape.
+To help you find the right use for this space, we've assembled ten ideas for repurposing your lawn or building a new lawnless landscape.

 1. The four-square garden - Rome and Islam